bitcoin-api/bitcoin-api-full-stack/README.md

 It was intended to help people everywhere in the world, anybody who wants to provide robust financial services.🌍🌏🌎🏦

-The repository was built in a way such that it can be run by an individual, a team isn't required.😃
+This repository was built in a way such that it can be run by an individual, a team isn't required.😃

 It's not perfect, although it's yours to discover.😇